Shop By Category

 If you struggle with urinary incontinence (UI), you are not alone.
-Over 33% of those over 65 deal with urinary incontinence and understand what it’s like to live with UI.
-In addition to being aware of what incontinence products and exercises are available, it’s important to be aware of the different types of UI, their causes, and their symptoms.
+Over half of adults over 65 experience urinary incontinence and understand what it’s like to live with UI.
+In addition to being aware of what products and exercises are available, it’s important to be aware of the different types of incontinence, their causes, and their symptoms.
 When you understand urinary incontinence, you can learn how to combat it and regain control of your life.

-There are numerous forms of urinary incontinence, and each has its own set of causes, symptoms, and treatment options.
+There are numerous types of urinary incontinence, and each has its own set of causes, symptoms, and treatment options.
 Read more below to understand what types of incontinence you or your loved ones may be experiencing.

 According to Harvard Health, stress incontinence is characterized by urine leaks caused by movement.
 The term “stress” refers to physical stress placed on the bladder during sudden movements.
 These movements can include jumping, coughing, laughing, or sneezing.
 The pelvic floor muscles are the muscles that control the bladder and contract the urethral sphincter.

-If you experience stress incontinence, these muscles have been weakened or damaged, and can no longer contract the way they are supposed to in order to hold urine.
+If you experience stress incontinence, these muscles have been weakened or damaged, and can no longer contract the way they are supposed to hold urine.

 The second form of stress incontinence is intrinsic sphincter deficiency.
 This subtype of stress incontinence happens when there are problems in the urinary sphincter that inhibit the full closure of the urinary sphincter.
 These problems could also allow the sphincter to “pop” under enough pressure, so if you cough hard enough or jump high enough, these muscles “pop” open and your bladder can empty.